-Mr. Aboitiz is the Chairman of Aboitiz & Co., Inc. and Aboitiz Equity Ventures, Inc., and Vice Chairman of Aboitiz Power, a Cebu-based investment and management conglomerate, engaged in numerous and diverse business concerns ranging from power generation and distribution, banking and financial services, real estate development, construction, marketing, food, ship building, transportation (air/land/sea) and logistics that are closely linked to nation building and progress.
+Mr. Aboitiz is the Chairman of Aboitiz & Co., Inc. and Aboitiz Equity Ventures, Inc., and Vice Chairman of Aboitiz Power, an investment and management conglomerate, engaged in numerous and diverse business concerns ranging from power generation and distribution, banking and financial services, real estate development, construction, marketing, food and ship building.
+He started his career with the Aboitiz Group in 1970, right after graduation from the Sta.
+Clara University, California with a degree of B.S.
+Commerce major in Management.